-Giving loan - Giving loan to people is the second main task of commercial bank.
-One can get loan in the following way -
+Giving loans - Giving loans to people is the second main task of commercial banks.
+One can get a loan in the following way -

 (2) Secondary work - Apart from the main work, there are some minor works of the bank.

-(3) Auxiliary work - Commercial banks contribute significantly in capital formation and thus contribute to the economic development of the country.
-Commercial banks are not made available to businessmen / entrepreneurs from time to time, so that they can innovate and improve the economy of the country.
+(3) Auxiliary work - Commercial banks contribute significantly to capital formation and thus contribute to the economic development of the country.
+Commercial banks are not made available to businessmen/entrepreneurs from time to time so that they can innovate and improve the economy of the country.
 They are able to give their support in the development of the bank.
-Interest rate control is well maintained by these banks so that their customers can get loan.
+Interest rate control is well maintained by these banks so that their customers can get loans.
 There should be no inconvenience in procurement.
 For arranging self-employment in the country, the bank provides loans to unemployed people at a reasonable interest rate so that every citizen can arrange self-employment.